Get Adobe Flash player

 lady-left

-Recognized as a rare and a distinguished Rubâb player, Kengo plays the traditional Afghan repertoire with subtle nuances.
-He is trying to promote and represent the traditional style of the Rubab music which he has been learning from Daud Khan Sadozai, a disciple of the legend of Afghan Rubâb; late Ustad Mohammad Omar.
-However his flexiblility and his creativity leads him to collaborate and perform in different styles of musical identities going from Japan to Greece.
+Recognized as a rare and a distinguished Rubâb player, Kengo plays the traditional Afghan repertoire with subtle nuances transmitted by Daud Khan Sadozai, a disciple of the legend of Afghan Rubâb; late Ustad Mohammad Omar.
+Besides promoting the music of this unique instrument, his flexibility and creativity lead him to collaborate and perform in different styles of musical identities ranging from Japan to Greece.

 As a composer, he has created a number of original pieces influenced by India, Iran, Afghanistan, Turkey and Japan.
-With his compositions, he successfully directed a group of musicians from different traditions for a UNESCO concert (Melody for Dialogue among Civilizations Association) in 2010, and for Aid and Relief Concert for Japan’s Tsunami victims in 2011.
-Dedicated to the classical and traditional music of North India and Afhganistan however at the same time he is deeply involved in today’s musical creativity.
-His works on arrangements of Japanese melodies for Rubâb are unique in its kind which reflects his Japanese root.
+With his compositions, he successfully directed a group of musicians from different traditions for a UNESCO concert in 2010, and for Aid and Relief Concert for Japan’s Tsunami victims in 2011.
+Working as a musician of the classical and traditional music of North India and Afghanistan, however at the same time he is deeply involved in today’s musical creativity.
+As a guest or a member, he has been taking part in various projects in different fields like Jazz, Cross Cultural Collaborations, Traditional and Contemporary Dances, Storytelling etc. He has arranged some Japanese folk melodies for Rubâb which is a successful and unique oeuvre reflecting his Japanese roots.
+His first solo album "JAPANISTAN" was described by the UK review Songlines as "an example of fusion done properly, with skill, nuance and good tase."